History of the Philadelphia Phillies: 2008: A second World Series championship

 Though the Phillies were named in some sources as the favorites to repeat as division champions, they did not get off to the blazing April start that many had hoped for.
 Still, they managed their first winning opening month since 2003, and only their fourth since their last World Series appearance.
 With a batting average of .360 and his MLB-leading 11 home runs, Chase Utley paced the team's offense, followed closely by a resurgent Pat Burrell and his 25 runs batted in.
 Though team speed was hampered by the loss of Shane Victorino and Jimmy Rollins to the disabled list, the latter for the first time in his career, the Phillies still pushed forward to a 15–13 record.
 The pitching rotation was led by ace Cole Hamels, who led the team in wins (3), ERA (2.70), and innings pitched (43 1/3).
 Reliever J. C. Romero and new closer Brad Lidge both went the entire month without sacrificing a single run, over 12 1/2 and 11 innings respectively.

 Jayson Werth emerged as a valuable asset to the team in the month of May.
 Expected to be primarily a platoon player coming into the season, Werth showed flashes of the form that once made him such a highly regarded prospect with the Dodgers.
 While Utley's bat cooled, Werth had a game with three home runs and stole four bases in the month.
 Unfortunately, as Rollins and Victorino returned, Werth was lost to the disabled list.
 Ryan Howard broke out of his early-season slump, hitting .245 in May, nearly an 80-point increase from his average in April, and slugging ten home runs.
-Hometown pitcher Jamie Moyer also became the sixth pitcher in Major League Baseball history to defeat all 30 teams in the league on May 26, in a 20–5 Phillies win over Colorado.
+Hometown pitcher Jamie Moyer also became the sixth pitcher in Major League Baseball history to defeat all 30 teams in the league on May 26, in a 20–5 Phillies win over the Colorado Rockies.